xteeven/currentweb/docs/README.md

             <img src="/images/tumbnails/TOH.jpg" style="max-width: 50%; border-radius: 8px;">
           </div>
           <br>
-          EEG Correlates of Haptic Illusions
+          Decoding Haptic Illusions
-        icon:
+        details: Using EEG, we can pinpoint the precise neural markers that signal a user's detection of a haptic illusion, offering a direct window into sensory processing in VR. <br><i> in IEEE Transactions on Haptics</i>
-        details: We can trace when people detects haptic illusions in VR. <br><i> in IEEE Transactions on Haptics</i>
+        icon: wave-square
         link: https://ieeexplore.ieee.org/document/11028875

       - title: |